 - Once a remote observer is connected, they can begin instrument calibrations and communicate with the control room staff regarding needs for opening of mirror covers and control of external lamps as necessary.

-- Start: Sometime near sunset in Chile, the telescope operator and support astronomer will arrive at the control room and will prepare for opening and any additional calibrations including twilight activities.
+- Start: Sometime near sunset in Chile, the telescope operator will arrive at the control room and will prepare for opening and any additional calibrations including twilight activities.

 - The goal is to maintain communication open via the Zoom Room at all times and to coordinate control of the Observer Workstation with the assigned Remote Astronomer having primary access.
 Additional remote connections are possible via the same VPN and VNC connectivity.
 However, it is advisable that any additional VNC connections set their sessions to be in ‘Observer’ mode so as to avoid conflicts in keyboard and mouse controls.